slebedeva/nextflow-riboseqc/README.md

 ## How to run

-`nextflow run .` will run the pipeline on test data.
+`nextflow run . -profile local,docker` will run the pipeline on test data locally (prerequisite: docker rights).

 It will generate `results` folder with the results of the analysis.

-For debugging, use `nextflow run . -resume`.
+For debugging, use `nextflow run . -profile local,docker -resume`.

 ## Run on your data